Retr0-0Sec/Windows_Exfil/README.md

 2. 🔌 **Deploy**:
    - Connect the Flipper Zero to the target system (with permission).
 3. ✅ **Execute**:
-   - The script runs automatically and saves the collected data to the USB drive.
+   - The script runs automatically and saves the collected data to the Mass Storage img file.
 Wait for the process to finish and safely eject the drive.

 ---